 Growing ghettoization and ageism can pose a threat for the local community.
 In order to counteract these negative processes, public spaces should encourage all users to interact and stay outside their homes.
 Intergenerational integration is of major importance as it fosters local community building and helps in creating neighbourhood support.
 The indoor spaces are also of vital importance as they enable meetings independently from weather conditions.

 The aim of the module is to produce a training package for the users of all ages on how to develop inclusive public spaces and buildings.

-Isolation and loneliness are known to be the biggest challenges which are being faced by the ageing societies.
-Enabling seniors to move freely when and where they want is important, as this can help them to keep social ties and not to become isolated.
+Isolation and loneliness are known to be the biggest challenges, which are being faced by the ageing societies.
+Enabling older adults to move freely when and where they want is important, as this can help them to keep social ties and not to become isolated.

-The goal of this module is to show facilitators, counsellors and seniors what barriers in mobility are found in various scales: housing, building and public space and to teach them solutions which would help in reducing these barriers.
+The goal of this module is to show facilitators, counsellors and older adults what barriers in mobility are found at various scales: housing, building and public space and to teach them solutions, which would help in reducing these barriers.

 BUILT for HEALTHY

-Built environment can be particularly hostile for those with physical or mental impairments.
-Therefore, it is important to search for solutions which could help people with f.ex. dementia to be active as long as possible.
+The built environment can be particularly hostile for those with physical or mental impairments.
+Therefore, it is important to search for solutions, which could help people with for example. dementia to be active as long as possible.